 Following pregnancy or childbirth, you may be at increased risk for developing uterine prolapse.
-At Alabama UROGYN in Fairhope, Alabama, experienced gynecological surgeon Robert Brown, MD, FACOG, FPMRS, and his team offer comprehensive care for uterine prolapse, including estrogen replacement, minimally invasive surgery, and supportive devices.
-To find out which treatment option is right for your uterine prolapse, call Alabama UROGYN or request an appointment online today.
+Our team offers comprehensive care for uterine prolapse, including estrogen replacement, minimally invasive surgery, and supportive devices.

 Uterine prolapse describes a condition where your uterus falls down into the vaginal canal.
 There are several degrees of uterine prolapse, including:

 - First-Degree Uterine Prolapse: In a first-degree prolapse, the cervix drops into the vaginal canal.